BinitaBharati/arachne/README.md

 # Arachne
 Arachne is a Java-based routing library.
-This runs on simple Linux VMs, and makes such VMs to take on the role of a sophosticated router.As of now, it has implementation for RIPv2 protocol over UDP.
+This runs on simple Linux VMs, and makes such VMs to take on the role of a sophisticated router.As of now, it has implementation for RIPv2 protocol over UDP.

 ## Set-up
 ### Build